 Online advertising.
 Revenues from online advertising services are generated principally from online advertising arrangements, sponsorship arrangements, and to a lesser extent, outsourcing arrangements and keyword advertising arrangements.
 Online advertising arrangements allow advertisers to place advertisements on particular areas of the websites we operate, in particular formats and over particular periods of time.
-Advertising revenues from online advertising arrangements are recognized ratably over the contract period of display.
+Advertising revenues from online advertising arrangements are recognized ratably over the contract period of display when collectability is reasonably assured.
 Sponsorship arrangements allow advertisers to sponsor a particular area on our websites in exchange for a fixed payment over the contract period.
 Advertising revenues from sponsorship arrangements are recognized ratably over the contract period.
 We also generate online advertising revenues from outsourcing certain regional sites for a fixed period of time to local outsourcing partners.
-In such cases, we earn a fixed advertising fee payable by the local outsourcing partner, which is responsible for website operation and advertising sale and is entitled to retain the fees generated by advertising sales.
-Our fixed fee is recognized ratably over the term of the contract.
-Keyword advertising revenues are recognized ratably over the contract period.
+In such cases, we earn a fixed advertising fee payable by the local outsourcing partner, who are responsible for both website operation and related advertising sales.
+Advertising revenues from hosted websites are recognized ratably over the term of the contract.
+Keyword advertising revenues are recognized ratably over the contract period when collectability is reasonably assured.

 Listing.
 We provide online property listing services to secondary brokers and individual property sellers.
 Listing services entitle secondary brokers to post and make changes to information for properties in a particular area on the website for a specified period of time, in exchange for a fixed fee.
-Listing revenues are recognized ratably over the contract period of display.
+Listing revenues are recognized ratably over the contract period of display when collectability is reasonably assured.